How to Choose Your First Solo Trip Over 40

 Would you find dealing with currency exchange rates too confusing?
 Exchange rates are a biggie in planning an international trip so you can properly budget, but they are also something to stay on top of while you’re traveling to ensure you don’t go over budget.
 Is this a task you’d want to do on your first solo trip?

 Does sleeping in a dorm-style room not bother you or do you really like your privacy?
 If you don’t mind dorm rooms, how about co-ed dorm rooms?
-I especially encourage female solo travelers to take this into consideration – it can affect your comfort level and your accommodations budget.
+I encourage female solo travelers to take this into consideration – it can affect your comfort level and your accommodations budget.
+I also encourage the over 40’s to consider how comfortable they would feel sleeping in quarters with younger adults if they may be a bit louder and rowdier.

 Budget plays a huge factor in choosing your first solo trip destination.
 Normally, the two biggest purchases for travel are your transportation getting to and from the destination and the destination accommodations.